All About the Rio Carnival 2019

 Where is the parade?

-In the Rio carnival, you will get a remarkable opportunity to attend some of the most exciting city carnival balls.
+You will get a remarkable opportunity to attend some of the most exciting city carnival balls.
 The themed events take place at numerous venues throughout the city where everyone can be seen in some fancy dress.
 The Magic Ball at the Copacabana Palace Hotel is the most extravagant and hottest ball in Rio which is usually attended by upscale crowds like businessmen and celebrities whereas Cordão da Bola Preta Carnival Ball is yet another famous but affordable ball to check out.

 Get ready to enjoy the street parties that are organized by local communities or the carnival association in Rio.
 Each Bloco consists of big crowds of carnival-goers walking behind a float with music.
-The best part is that the entry is free for the public.
+The best part is that entry is free for the public.
 The best Blocos in Rio are Cordao da Bola Preta and Banda de Ipanema.
 In case you miss to attend any of them, you can still have them at the final four days of Carnival consists of several Blocos 24/7.

 Where to Stay for Carnival?

 Southern Rio is the best place to stay during the carnival.
-It is the safest and beautiful area in the city with the best infrastructure and is also very convenient to enter in the festival.
+It is the safest and beautiful area in the city with the best infrastructure and is also very convenient to enter the festival.